-Don’t forget to check out Daenel’s blog on Wednesday to see other outfits inspired by this teapot!
+Remember to drop by Daenel’s blog on Wednesday to see other outfits inspired by this illustration.
+I can’t wait!